Nightsquared/webapp-sandbox-public/README.md

 Modifications needed to set up new instance:
 1. Change PROJECT_ROOT and ALT_ROOT in includes/constants.php to respective roots of the new instance.
-2. Change the database credentials in api/classes/postgres_heroku_db.php to the respective credentials for the new database. (this code *should* work with non-heroku postgres databases, but no guarantees).
+2. Change the database credentials in api/classes/postgres_heroku_db.php to the respective credentials for the new database.
 3. Optionally, change hardcoded text (mostly in index.php) to whatever you want.

-My version of the app is at https://dr-webapp-sandbox.herokuapp.com/ until Heroku starts charging me money or shuts down.
-It may take a few seconds to wake up initially.
+My version of the app is currently hosted on [my website](http://parkerniko.com/archive/webapp-sandbox/).

-Couple things to note:
-1. Heroku has a DB connection limit.
-I had some issues with connection leaks and reaching the connection limit in the past, but that doesn't seem to be an issue now.
-If the app is reporting inexplicable DB errors, that may be why.
-2. Single quotes (and probably some other sql stuff) breaks the sql query in the user registration page (and anywhere else, for that matter).
+Note that single quotes (and probably some other sql stuff) breaks the sql query in the user registration page (and anywhere else, for that matter).